kykosic/remote/README.md

 # Remote – Cloud Instance Manager
 Simple CLI tool for managing cloud instances for remote development.

+Currently only supports AWS EC2 instances, but I will add more cloud providers as I need.

 ## Install
 Compile and install via cargo
 ```